phetsims/phet-info/checklists/new_repo_checklist.md

 `{{REPO}}` - the repository name, e.g. `gas-properties` `{{TITLE}}` - the simulation's title, e.g. `Gas Properties`

-## Steps to create a new simulation
+## Steps to create a new simulation repo

 At https://github.com/phetsims:
 - [ ] Press the "New" button.